 “All… life… ends,” he said, his mouth slowing with each word.

-Then, after long moment of uncertainty, the Titan fell.
+Then, after long moment of uncertainty, he fell.

 Silence filled the room.